Code-Institute-Submissions/chibitales_milestoneproject1/README.md

 * chibitales.org is meant to be work in progress and an ongoing project over the course.
 * Possible features are legion:
-*  Publish the repository under the domain chibitales.org as a GitHub page.
 *  A better responsive design for tablet sized devices
 *  An adjusted navigation menu for more and different content
 *  Explanatory tooltips for gamer's jargon via JS